greaterthan/Guide-to-Cobudgeting/case-studies-and-user-stories.md

 ## 2. Within an organisation

-Cobudget is used for teams to collaboratively make financial decisions
+Cobudget is used for** teams or entire organisations** to collaboratively allocate resources to costs of all types and new projects.

-Examples: a specific team, a cooperative
+**Examples of budgets are: **

+* Operational costs: events, travel, office furniture, well-being & team building activities
+* Strategic projects: innovation, exploring new products / services, prototypes, new ideas \(i.e. running a contest\)

 ## 3. Networks

 multiple entities